- What are the benefits of augmented reality in education? It

 Have you ever wondered what medieval castles would look like in a modern city?
 Or do you want to investigate the latest theories of what dinosaurs looked like?
 The British Museum has already begun using AR technology to help visitors understand certain exhibits.
 You can do the same during history classes.
 AR app Dinosaur 4D+ allows users to scan flashcards to see 3D dinosaurs.
 You can see dinosaurs in action, zoom in, and read all the information.

 Another example is AR educational game “Blok Out”.
-The purpose of which is to increase your historical awareness.
+The purpose of this is to increase your historical awareness.
 People visit a medieval prison in the Netherlands, known as the “Blokhuispoort” and by playing a game they learn interesting facts about this historical place and the history of the surrounding area.

 What are the benefits of machine learning in education industry?